raganwald-deprecated/homoiconic/2010/10/let.md

 Inside each of our six functions, we refer to the variable `conjunction`.
 Javascript correctly notes that this refers to the variable defined outside of the function in the line `var conjunction = conjunctions[i];`. `conjunction` has a different value each time we create a new function, so we might think that when each of our functions are invoked they will refer to its value when the function was created.

 This is not the case.
 Each of our functions simply stores a reference to the variable `conjunction` and when the function is invoked, it looks up the value at invocation time, not definition time.
-Its value at function invocation time is irrelevant.
+The variable's value at the time the function was created is *irrelevant*.

 The easiest way to fix this problem is to make sure that each of the six functions we create has their own `conjunction` variable rather than having them all share the same variable.